Miosis compromises visualization of the operative field

 OMIDRIA is contraindicated in patients with a known hypersensitivity to any of its ingredients.

-Systemic exposure of phenylephrine may cause elevations in blood pressure.
+Systemic exposure to phenylephrine may cause elevations in blood pressure.

 The most commonly reported adverse reactions at ≥ 2% are eye irritation, posterior capsule opacification, increased intraocular pressure, and anterior chamber inflammation.